adama444/adama444/README.md

 - 👋 Hi, I’m @adama444
-- 👀 I’m interested in android app development and web app development
+- 👀 I’m interested in data science and computer vision
-- 🌱 I’m currently learning php and javascript for web development
-- 💞️ I’m looking to collaborate on software development projects
 - 📫 How to reach me You can send me an email to adama.samake.work@gmail.com

 <!---